 A first I made the mistake of trying to reason with the fellow.
 For example, I couldn’t help noticing that his list of “reasons” for my disqualification actually disqualified almost all of the contributors he did consider acceptable, and - more to the point - disqualified him several times over.
 But for some reason the standards he applied to me didn’t seem to apply to him or to people who were already in his “club.”
 Eventually it became apparent that he was not really - as he claimed - concerned about accuracy or balance or anything related to quality.
 Rather he wanted to be “THE Spokesman for Christian Music,” at least as far as certain sites and pages were concerned, and he wanted to promote a specific, not terribly balanced, agenda.

 I am somewhat concerned that people who do Google searches are going to keep finding the articles he wrote or influenced and thinking that they present a balanced, reasonably comprehensive account (they don’t).
-And he has given readers no worthwhile places to go for more detailed or balanced information.
-But both of those problems fall on him, not me.
+And he has given readers no worthwhile places to go for more detailed or more balanced information.
+But any blame for that goes to him, not me.

 Even stranger, this experience brought back memories of a long list of “gatekeepers” that I’ve faced over the years - folks like the Pharisees who lived to exercise power over others, especially in the name of God (Matt.
 23:13).
-As a young Christian I was programmed to believe that my elders watched over every aspect of my spiritual life with constant, Godly concern for my welfare.
-So I jumped through a lot of hoops trying to win approval and convince one gatekeeper or another that I deserved to be in his little club, whatever it was.
+As a young Christian saved into a “discipleship-movement” fellowship, I was programmed to believe that my elders watched over every aspect of my life with constant, Godly concern for my welfare.
+If I wasn’t one of their favorites, it wasn’t because they had favorites, but because I wasn’t spiritual enough.
+So I jumped through a lot of hoops trying to win approval and to convince one gatekeeper or another that I deserved to be in his little club, whatever it was.
 I was finally cured of that affliction by a sociopathic pastor whose control mechanisms were so brutal that there was no way to pretend that God was behind them.

 As painful as that experience was, it forced me to recognize that most, if not all, of those self-appointed “gatekeepers,” who had put all those hoops in our paths were not as interested in our spiritual growth as they were in controlling the behavior of people they needed to work their programs.

 But the epiphany that comes from that is that we don’t have to stand in line, hat in hand, begging for the right to serve Christ from anybody.
-Yes, I believe in spiritual counsel and submission to Godly authority.
+Yes, I believe in spiritual counsel and even in submission to spiritual leaders who are prayerfully and purposefully concerned for my welfare.
 But I’ve also experienced more than enough spiritual bondage to folks whose only vision for my ministry was that I would stay under their thumb and keep making them look good.
 (There are about a dozen ways this relates to the core topic of this article, but I’ll let you connect the dots.)

 You’ve all heard the cliche “When God closes the door, He opens a window.”
 But sometimes people close the door, and not always for the best reasons.
 Then what do you do?
 If you really feel called to a particular ministry, you pray about it, then you find another door.
 Or get out a sledgehammer and make one.